Nick Madrigal Player Props: Cubs vs. Reds

 Nick Madrigal At The Plate

-- Madrigal is batting .275 with nine doubles, a triple, a home run and eight walks.
+- Madrigal is hitting .280 with 10 doubles, a triple, a home run and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.